Medicaid Advantage Plus Model Member Handbook

 How to make a complaint appeal:

-- If you are not satisfied with what we decide, you have at least 60 workdays after hearing from us to file a complaint appeal;
+• If you are not satisfied with what we decide you have sixty (60) workdays after hearing from us to file a complaint appeal;

 What happens after we get your complaint appeal:

-After we get your complaint appeal, we will send you a letter within 15 workdays.
+After we get your complaint appeal, we will send you a letter within fifteen (15) workdays.
 The letter will tell you:

 One or more qualified people will review your complaint appeal.
 These reviewers are at a higher level than the reviewers who made the first decision about your complaint.